- SCU Home Page

-- Provide feedback to the Office of Sustainability.
-Liaisons are a channel for two-way communication between campus employees and the Office of Sustainability.
-Liaisons bring questions, concerns, and ideas to the Office of Sustainability as well as share new information and upcoming events with their peers.
+- Provide feedback to the Center for Sustainability.
+Liaisons are a channel for two-way communication between campus employees and the Center for Sustainability.
+Liaisons bring questions, concerns, and ideas to the Center for Sustainability as well as share new information and upcoming events with their peers.

 *Employees who want to become an advocate must have supervisor support to spend paid work time on Liaison duties.